-This free PDF book advocates a human worldview that includes a deep consciousness for an interdependent and connected Nature.
-With this worldview, we are empowering humans to partner with Nature rather than unsuccessfully trying to manipulate and control Nature.
+This free PDF book and this web page advocate a human worldview that includes a deep consciousness for an interdependent and connected Nature.
+With this “Living Earth” worldview, we are empowering humans to partner with Nature rather than unsuccessfully trying to manipulate and control Nature.
 Without interdependence and connectivity in Nature, all life on Earth, including we humans, would cease to exist because the energy necessary to sustain life could not flow Everything must be connected.
 Everything, including humans, is interdependent.
 Nothing is self-sufficient.

-The strategy of the material in this book is to demonstrate the vital importance of identifying, understanding, and protecting the interconnections that provide energy flow in Nature.
-Equipped with this consciousness and knowledge, the reader is in a position to help current and future human generations respect and preserve the Earth’s interdependent environment that is essential for all life to exist.
+The strategy of the material in this book and website is to demonstrate the vital importance of identifying, understanding, and protecting the interconnections that provide energy flow in Nature.
+Equipped with this consciousness and knowledge, you are in a position to help current and future human generations respect and preserve the Earth’s interdependent environment that is essential for all life to exist.
 You, the reader, become the messenger.

-This book is designed to help you become an effective and knowledgeable messenger to both current adult generations and to future human generations — our young people.
-The book offers a series of teaching resources that include teaching strategies, case studies, activity sets, and lesson sets that focus on the theme that “Nothing In Nature Exists In Isolation”.
+This book and this website are designed to help you become an effective and knowledgeable messenger to both current adult generations and to future human generations — our young people.
+The material offers a series of teaching resources that include teaching strategies, case studies, activity sets, and lesson sets that focus on the theme that “Nothing In Nature Exists In Isolation”.
 The methodology for presenting this material to human beings of all ages is to set aside the formal presentation of facts in favor of individual exploration and discovery.
 Instead of being a purveyor of facts, you, the messenger acts as a mentor and facilitator.

 Through seminar-style discussion groups accompanied by hands-on place-based education in the outdoors, this material will help the “student” in any age group to build a healthy consciousness for Nature by engaging, exploring, and discovering Nature’s interconnected world.